 Preventing Keyword Cannibalization on Your Website

-Ultimately, your goal in creating content should be to direct users to the most relevant content related to their search.
+Ultimately, your goal in creating content should be to direct users to the most relevant information related to their search.
 When multiple pages cover the same topic, you’re not meeting the customer’s needs — and you’re definitely not helping yourself either.

 Looking for more insight into keyword cannibalization and how to avoid it?
 Our team at BlackTruck Media + Marketing is well-versed in content strategy and happy to help.
 Send us a message and we’ll get back to you with how we can make your website better for search.